-This Virginia travel guide helps you compare Blue Ridge mountain towns, Atlantic beaches, colonial history, national parks, scenic road trips, family-friendly attractions, and couples getaway ideas across one of the most versatile states in the eastern United States.
+Virginia is one of the most complete travel states in the eastern United States.
+It gives travelers Blue Ridge mountain towns, Atlantic beaches, colonial history, national parks, scenic road trips, wine country, family-friendly attractions, and couples getaway options in one state.

 Virginia is easy to underestimate because it does not fit into one simple box.
 It is not just a beach state, not just a mountain state, and not just a history destination.
 It is all of those things at once.